zebreus/budget-motioncapture/README.md

 # budget-motioncapture
-A cheap motioncapture system based on pose recognition
+A cheap motioncapture system based on pose recognition.